We are proud to be a global university, with over 145 nationalities across our campuses in London, Dubai, Mauritius and Malta.

 Remember that during this time the above ‘work while studying’ conditions remain.

-In either case, to work in the UK, you will need to find an employer who is a registered Tier 2 sponsor.
-Check the Home Office register of Tier 2 and 5 sponsors.
+To work in the UK beyond the 2 year Graduate Route, you will need your current or future employer to be a registered Tier 2 sponsor.
+You can check the Home Office register of Tier 2 and 5 sponsors.

 It's important to note that the register does not guarantee that a company will be able to sponsor you even if they can or have previously, and just because an organisation is not on the list, doesn’t mean that you cannot apply to work with them!